Eco-tour boat gliding through a misty Sundarbans creek framed by lush green mangroves

 1. Tourism on the Rise—But on New Terms

-Bangladesh Tourism Board figures show a sharp rebound after the pandemic, with spending topping USD 391 million in the last pre-Covid benchmark year and trending upward again from 2023.
+Bangladesh Tourism Board figures show a sharp rebound after the pandemic, with spending topping USD 391 million in the last pre-COVID benchmark year and trending upward again from 2023.
 The “Visit Bangladesh 2023” campaign built fresh buzz around signature destinations—Cox’s Bazar, the Sundarbans, and the hill districts—while promoting off-path heritage circuits in Paharpur and Mahasthangarh.
 Crucially, new visitor-service portals now bundle e-Visa rollout updates and real-time weather alerts, part of a digital-first strategy the Bangladesh Monitor calls a “fast-track to responsible growth.”

 Snapshot: Key Growth Indicators